© T. Dietrich, S. Ossokine, H. Pfeiffer, A. Buonanno (Max-Planck-Institut für Gravitationsphysik), BAM-Kollaboration

 Abstracts

-Week 1: Introduction to General relativity and the theory of black holes
+Week 1: Introduction to General Relativity, the Theory of Black Holes, and Cosmology

-The first week’s lectures will be devoted to the study of Einstein’s theory of General Relativity and the theoretical foundations for black holes and neutron stars.
+The first week’s lectures will be devoted to the study of Einstein’s theory of General Relativity and the theoretical foundations for black holes.
+The lectures will be also devoted to Cosmology.

-This week will mainly give an overview of gravitational wave astronomy.
+This week will give an overview of gravitational-wave astronomy.
 Topics include the theory of gravitational waves and a discussion of the major astrophysical sources of gravitational waves, most notably inspiraling compact object binaries (i.e. black holes or neutron stars).
-After an exposition of gravitational wave detectors and an introduction to gravitational wave data-analysis, the recent spectacular observations of gravitational waves by the LIGO/Virgo detectors will be treated.
+We will also offer a lecture on quantum field theory and quantum gravity.

 Complementary Reading